allen-mckenzie/business-matchup/README.md

 ### 0.0.3 ###

 Added initial configuration hooks for Yelp API and StrawPoll API integration.
-Fixed custom post type slug to be yelp-poll and yelp-polls respectively.
+Fixed custom post type slug to be business-matchup-poll and business-matchup-polls respectively.
 Bug: relocating settings section into the post type management section soon.

 ### 0.0.2 ###